-Indirect heating systems (such as hot water) are preferred over systems with hot elements.
+Indirect heating systems (such as hot water) are preferred over systems with heating elements or flames.

-All unattended electrical heating equipment should be equipped with a manual reset over-temperature shutoff switch, in addition to normal temperature controls, if overheating could result in a fire or explosion.
+All unattended electrical heating equipment should be equipped with an automatic over-temperature shutoff switch in addition to normal temperature controls if overheating could result in a fire or explosion.

 Heating equipment with circulation fans or water cooling should be equipped with an interlock arranged to disconnect current to the heating elements if the fan fails or the water supply is interrupted.